eigen-space/dev-standards/plantuml.md

 It could be done with the `activate <component>` command or using `++` in action flow.
 Example `Component -> Database ++: save data`.

 4.1.2.
-Using if/else statements are prohibited.
+Using if/else statements are prohibited for described scenarios.
 We must split all possible cases into several diagrams instead.
 Each diagram should cover a specific use case.